Punjab reports first Omicron case | Health

 - India

-Punjab has reported its first Omicron case with a 36-year-old man, who returned from Spain earlier this month, testing positive for the new variant of coronavirus.
+Punjab has reported its first Omicron case with a 36-year-old man, who came from Spain earlier this month, testing positive for the new variant of coronavirus.

 The man, who arrived in India on December 4, visited his relatives in Nawanshahr in Punjab, a health official said.